 As voice over actors, our vocal cords regularly get a hearty workout.
-But the same may not be true for the rest of our bodies.
+But the same may not be true for the rest of our bodies which is why we need special voice over exercises.
 Even if we consistently schedule exercise into our off-work hours, it may not be enough to combat the effects of spending our days in a recording booth.

 Detriments of Sedentary Jobs

 When we engage in extended, uninterrupted bouts of inactivity, a number of negative biochemical reactions can actually start to occur.
 Our bodies become less effective at breaking down cholesterol and blood sugar, which increases the risk of strokes, heart attacks and diabetes.